libp2p/js-libp2p-delegated-peer-routing/README.md

 ## Requirements

-`libp2p-delegated-peer-routing` leverages the `ipfs-http-client` library and requires it as a peer dependency, as such, both must be installed in order for this module to work properly.
+`libp2p-delegated-peer-routing` leverages the `ipfs-http-client` library and requires an instance of it as a constructor argument.

 ```sh
 npm install ipfs-http-client libp2p-delegated-peer-routing